-Your day starts with meditation and a yoga practice.
-The rest of the day is filled with lectures on alignment, anatomy, yoga history, philosophy and teaching techniques.
+Your day starts with meditation and yoga practice.
+The rest of the day is filled with lectures on alignment, anatomy, yoga history, philosophy, and teaching techniques.
 Usually, you finish your day with a second yoga class in the evening.

 Why every serious yogi should undergo an Ashtanga yoga teacher training course

 Often, Ashtanga Yoga is only seen as a sequence of movements.
 At Orion, we teach Ashtanga yoga as a way of life.
-It serves as a clear guidance you can resonate with while learning the basics of posture, breath and flow.
-Besides, it is a widely practiced style around the world therefore serves as a profound base for your yoga journey.
-Ashtanga Yoga is a great foundation for other varieties you might want to deepen your practice in afterwards so you can continually evolve the guidance that you share with the world.
+It serves as clear guidance you can resonate with while learning the basics of posture, breath, and flow.
+Besides, it is a widely practiced style around the world, therefore, serves as a profound base for your yoga journey.
+Ashtanga Yoga is a great foundation for other varieties you might want to deepen your practice in afterward so you can continually evolve the guidance that you share with the world.